sarahdavies186/CV/README.md

 #### Makers Academy (January 2023 - May 2023)

 - I successfully completed an immersive four-month software development course that provided comprehensive training in several core areas, including Test Driven Development, Object-Oriented Programming and Model View Controller design patterns.
-- Throughout the course I worked on three group projects, each with a two-week or less timeframe, and used technologies including Ruby, Sinatra, PostgreSQL, MERN stack, jest, cypress and rspec.
-I worked effectivley as part of a team to deliver the project acceptance criterias.
-During these projects, we also used Agile principles, stand-ups and retrospectives to manage the project effectivley.
-I also regularly particpated in pair programming, coming together to complete challenges, work with others on a daily basis, and share constructive feedback.
+- Throughout the course I worked on three group projects, each with a two-week or less timeframe, and used technologies including Ruby, Sinatra, PostgreSQL, MERN stack, jest, cypress and RSpec.
+I worked effectively as part of a team to deliver the project acceptance criterias.
+During these projects, we also used Agile principles, stand-ups and retrospectives to manage the project effectively.
+I also regularly participated in pair programming, coming together to complete challenges, work with others on a daily basis, and share constructive feedback.

 #### SheCodes ()

 #### De Montfort University (September 2009 - July 2012)

 - Fashion Buying with Design (2:1)
-- Final Project included desiging, making and marketing a capsule collection for a Menswear UK brand
+- Final Project included designing, making and marketing a capsule collection for a Menswear UK brand

 #### Dartford Grammar School for Girls (September 2002 - July 2009)